-- a) The concentration of the potentially relevant metabolite in the MPCA and/or MPCP. - b) The in situ production of the potentially relevant metabolite (e.g. by determining quantities of metabolites in insect in the case of entomopathogenic fungi). - c) For exposure of the environment, relevant information includes: - Degradation of the relevant metabolite in the relevant environmental compartments.
+- a) The concentration of the potentially relevant metabolite in the MPCA and/or MPCP. - b) The in situ production of the potentially relevant metabolite (e.g. by determining quantities of metabolites in insect in the case of entomopathogenic fungi). - c) For exposure of the environment, relevant information includes: - Degradation of the relevant metabolite in the relevant environmental compartments. - Adsorption potential of the relevant metabolite - In the case of non-target species, the information on the type of application (e.g. F, G and/or I) and MoA can helps to determine which non-target species will be exposed to the relevant metabolites.

-5 Mudgal et al. Scientific support, literature review and data collection on microbial organisms used as active substance in plant protection products - Lot 1 Environmental risk characterisation.
+&lt;sup>5 Mudgal et al. Scientific support, literature review and data collection on microbial organisms used as active substance in plant protection products - Lot 1 Environmental risk characterisation.
 EFSA supporting publications 2013: EN-518